mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 ### Spinning up a cluster

 These scripts are really just
-hadoop versions of my standard juju demo scripts such as those used for a simple [rails stack](https://gist.github.com/2050525) or a more realistic HA [wiki stack](https://gist.github.com/1406018).
+hadoop versions of some standard juju demo scripts such as those used for a simple [rails stack](https://gist.github.com/2050525) or a more realistic HA [wiki stack](https://gist.github.com/1406018).